zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-304_840.md

 # 2022/4/20
 - In the future, a job will be just another form of video game, except that a traditional video game consumes value, but a job as a video game generates value

+# Existential Knock
+- Graceful usage drain for protein

+# 2022/4/21
+## Enviness Pathway Research
+- Expectation of law of conservation of energy